crotger/django-vagrant/README.md

 1. usep_app bitbucket repository to be made public
 2. dump of dj_projects database currently on worf
   - until this is done, any part of the website that relies on the database will not display (including the main collections page)
-3. to be made compliant with a Centos5 box and running Python2.6 (currently Ubuntu and Python2.7)
+3. to be made compliant with a Centos5 box (currently Ubuntu)

-##When Done the following will be true
+##What this does

 [Vagrant](http://www.vagrantup.com/) configuration and install scripts for running The Brown University Library's install of [Django](http://djangoproject.org) for the [U.S. Epigraphy Project](http://library.brown.edu/projects/usep/collections/) on an Ubuntu 64 Precise image.
+It will also create a virtual environment that runs Python 2.6 (to match the Library's server configuration).

 The Django web application will run on http://localhost:5678/usep/ the local source will be /home/vagrant/LibraryEnvironment/projects/